mahmudul007/monorepo_typescrip/README.md

 ```

 # Creating a package
-# alternative good approach for this use @projectname
+#  good approach for this use @projectname or @packagename

 Scoping helps you avoid any confusion with existing packages.
 In order to use scoping, when calling